Charlotte center city in Mecklenburg County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Former U.S. Presidents: #16 Abraham Lincoln series list.
 A significant historical month for this entry is April 1873.

 Location.
 35° 13.591′ N, 80° 50.653′ W. Marker is in Charlotte, North Carolina, in Mecklenburg County.
 It is in Charlotte center city.
-Marker can be reached from the intersection of 4th Street and South Tryon Street, on the right when traveling south.
+It can be reached from the intersection of 4th Street and South Tryon Street, on the right when traveling south.
 Marker is brass and is embedded in the concrete sidewalk.
 You have to walk on the sidewalk to see it.
 Touch for map.
 Marker is in this post office area: Charlotte NC 28202, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Nearby History (here, next to this marker); RCA Victor (here, next to this marker); Battle of Charlotte (within shouting distance of this marker); The Johnston Building (within shouting distance of this marker); British Encampment, 1780 (about 300 feet away, measured in a direct line); St. Peters Hospital (about 300 feet away); Cotton (about 300 feet away); Thomas Polk Park (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Nearby History (here, next to this marker); RCA Victor (here, next to this marker); Battle of Charlotte (within shouting distance of this marker); The Johnston Building (within shouting distance of this marker); British Encampment, 1780 (about 300 feet away, measured in a direct line); St. Peters Hospital (about 300 feet away); Cotton (about 300 feet away); Thomas Polk Park (about 300 feet away).
 Touch for a list and map of all markers in Charlotte.

 Additional commentary.